nna109/Phyton-by-gitdagray/README.md

 Following tutorials by Dave Gray (gitdagray)

 ## What I'm Learning
-Variables
+-Variables
-String
+-String
-Basic Python Synthax
+-Basic Python Synthax

 ## Notes
 This is a beginner learning project